Advance Appliance Ltd

 By identifying which scenario best matches your situation, you can focus your troubleshooting on the most probable cause.
 For instance, if only the lettuce you pushed to the back wall is frozen, airflow is the immediate suspect.

-This guide will walk you through diagnosing each of these issues, starting with the simplest DIY fixes and moving toward identifying problems that require professional service.
-We will provide clear, step-by-step instructions to help you reclaim your fridge and stop wasting food.
+This guide will guide you through identifying each of these issues, beginning with the most basic DIY solutions and up to identifying situations that require professional repair.
+We will share simple, step-by-step guidelines to help you reclaim your fridge and reduce food waste.

 Check Your Temperature Settings and Airflow First

-Before worrying about a major mechanical failure, let’s check the two simplest and most common culprits: the temperature setting and airflow.
-These two issues are behind most cases of a fridge freezing food, and you can usually fix them yourself in minutes.
+Before we worry about a significant mechanical breakdown, let’s look at the two most common causes: temperature and airflow.
+These two faults are at the root of the majority of fridge freezing food incidents, and they can generally be resolved in minutes.

-The problem often starts with a simple mistake—setting the temperature dial to its coldest setting.
-It’s a common myth that colder is always better, but this is exactly what leads to frozen lettuce and slushy milk.
+The problem frequently begins with a simple error—setting the thermostat dial to the coldest setting.
+It is a popular misconception that cooler is always better, but this is precisely what results in frozen lettuce and mushy milk.

-For proper food preservation without freezing, the fresh food section of your fridge should be between 3°C and 4°C (37°F and 40°F).
-Anything colder risks freezing sensitive items, while anything warmer can lead to spoilage.
+To ensure optimum food preservation without freezing, keep your fridge’s fresh food area between 3°C and 4°C (37°F and 40°F).
+Anything colder risks freezing sensitive things, while anything warmer may cause spoiling.

 How to Correctly Set Your Refrigerator Temperature